There are now 2 possible online modes for units:

-- Students are able to (1) understand economic concepts behind natural resource management and policy; (2) critically analyse basic techniques of non-market valuation and apply them in a variety of resource management contexts; and (3) understand the concept of trade, economic growth and the environment, as well as ecosystem services and biodiversity conservation and their growing importance in resource management decisions.
+Students are able to (1) understand economic concepts behind natural resource management and policy; (2) critically analyse basic techniques of non-market valuation and apply them in a variety of resource management contexts; and (3) assess the application of economic concepts and policies in environmental management and their growing importance in environmental management decisions.

-- Typically this unit is assessed in the following ways: (1) quizzes; (2) laboratory assignments; and (3) essays.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) laboratory assignments; (3) essays; and (4) pre-tutorial task.
 Further information is available in the unit outline.

 - Unit Coordinator(s)